LuisEstebanAcevedoBringas/LuisEstebanAcevedoBringas/README.md

 ## I'm a student, engineer and developer.

 - 🌱  I’m currently learning JavaScript.
-- ⚡  Love going to concerts and playing video games.
+- ⚡  Love going to concerts, tattoos and playing video games.

 ### Languages and Tools: